remipichon/manifmaker/README.md

 Access Right verification :

-* client side : routes
+* client side : Iron.Router routes
+* server side :
+  * read : for each collection, in publish method : /server/server-collection
-* server side : in collection allow/deny (insert/update/delete)
+  * write : for each collection, in allow/deny that (insert/update/delete) : /server/main.js see "allow/deny policies"

 ## Data integrity